NabilSaikaly/ImageTransform/README.md

 # ImageTransform
 Solution to the UIUC Image Transform Problem/Programming Project.
+*basics/requirements are explained in this readme file*

 # HSLAPixel Class
 HSL Color space is used (Hue, Saturation and Luminance of the color).